canior/s3demo/README.md

 ```
 ## Configuration & Start Service

-In order to run this project, you will need to configure an Amazon S3 Bucket.

-1. Create an IAM user with the following policy in order to be able to access your bucket.
+1. In AWS, create an IAM user with the following policy in order to be able to access your bucket.

 ```json
 {